The history of Liberation Day in the Netherlands

 Liberation Day in the Netherlands

 The day before Liberation Day is known as Dodenherdenking, or Remembrance Day.
 Remembrance Day is a solemn affair, with ceremonies being held in Amsterdam at Dam Square at the National Monument and a two-minute silence observed at 8.00 pm.
-This year, due to the ongoing coronavirus crisis, the remembrance ceremony will be held, albeit without an audience.
-King Willem-Alexander and Queen Maxima will lay a wreath at the National Monument, with only the Prime Minister, Amsterdam’s Mayor and the President of the National Committee in attendance.
+King Willem-Alexander and Queen Maxima will lay a wreath at the National Monument, with the Prime Minister, Amsterdam’s Mayor and the President of the National Committee in attendance.
 The King will then give a speech.

 Liberation Day, or Bevrijdingsdag, in contrast, is a day for celebration and festivities.
 Usually, Liberation Day is characterised by big parties, celebrations and festivals.
 Each city organises its own festivities as well as 14 Liberation Day festivals that are held around the country.
 Aside from music festivals, military parades, street theatre performances, festival markets and film screenings are common and popular events.
 Every year, a team of 5.000 torchbearers light a torch at the Liberation Flame in Wageningen and carry it around 200 municipalities in the Netherlands.

 Liberation Day is a day for people to come together and commemorate peace and security as well as reflect on the privilege of living in a country that respects people’s rights and freedom.
-While we may not be able to enjoy Liberation Day as we normally would, we should take this time to reflect on how lucky we truly are and acknowledge there are places in the world where people don’t have the same freedoms as us.
+Take this time to reflect on how lucky we truly are and acknowledge there are places in the world where people don’t have the same freedoms as us.